aminrj/aminrj.github.io/_posts/2026-06-09-how-to-red-team-ai-agent.md

 In multi-turn conversations or systems with conversation history, test whether content from one session influences behavior in another.
 Test whether extended conversations can effectively push the system prompt out of the model's effective attention range, degrading safety controls over time.

+**How to test this:** Send a long, benign conversation (hundreds of turns or near the context window limit) and then issue a prompt that would normally be refused.
+If the model complies, the extended context has degraded the system prompt's influence.
+Also test cross-session contamination: after a conversation ends, start a new session and check whether residual context from the previous session leaks in (this can happen with improperly isolated conversation stores or shared embedding caches).

 ---

+## Legal and ethical considerations

+Before running any red team engagement, establish the following:

+- **Scope and authorization.** Document in writing which systems, endpoints, and data are in scope.
+Red teaming production systems without explicit authorization is illegal in most jurisdictions, even if your intent is security improvement.
+- **Data handling.** Red team tests may produce outputs that contain sensitive data, toxic content, or personal information.
+Define a retention policy and destruction procedure for test artifacts.
+- **Responsible disclosure.** If your testing reveals vulnerabilities in third-party components (an MCP server, a model provider's API, a dependency), coordinate disclosure through the appropriate channels before publishing findings.
+- **Rate limiting.** Automated testing tools can generate hundreds or thousands of requests per minute.
+Coordinate with your infrastructure team to avoid triggering rate limits, DDoS protections, or incident alerts that waste your team's time.

 ## What to do with the findings